lower-speck/lower-speck.github.io/index.md

     2.a.
 Any line MAY have leading whitespace.
 Leading whitespace is not part of the requirement.

 3. A requirement MUST begin with an ID.
     3.a.
-An ID MUST be a numeric segment followed by a series of alphabet segments.
+An ID MUST be a numeric segment followed by a series of alphabetical segments.
     3.b.
 Each ID segment MUST be followed by a single dot.
     3.c.
 An ID MUST NOT contain whitespace.
     3.d.
 An ID MUST have one or more segments.